Smaedd/OW_ConsoleCheats/README.md

 - `toggle_eyecoords`
 	- Arguments: `N/A`
 	- Toggles whether the player has learnt the eye's coordinates or not
-- `toggle_override_frequencies`
+- `toggle_allfrequencies`
 	- Arguments: `N/A`
-	- Toggles the override for the player's knowledge of all frequencies
+	- Toggles the the player's knowledge of all frequencies
-- `toggle_override_facts`
+- `toggle_allsignals`
 	- Arguments: `N/A`
+	- Toggles the the player's knowledge of all signals
+- `toggle_allfacts`
+	- Arguments: `N/A`
-	- Toggles the override for the player's knowledge of all facts
+	- Toggles the the player's knowledge of all facts
 - `warp`
 	- Arguments: `location: string`
 		- `sun`